Books

 in

 Integrated client service takes into account the clients’ complex and interrelated needs for legal, psychological and social help.
 This publication presents the cases of the clients of such a service, and provides general and specific policy recommendations for professionals, legislators and law implementation authorities.
+This service was provided as part of a pilot project funded by the European Commission’s Daphne II.
+Programme and implemented by NANE Women’s Rights Association (NANE) and the Habeas Corpus Working Group (HCWG) in 2005.

 But He Says He Loves Me, by Dina McMillan